bjester/slacktex/README.md

 ```

 ## Configuration
+You'll need to add two things to slack:
+- A slash command
+- An incoming webhook

+While setting those up, you'll need to determine certain configuration values that are also needed for slacktex.
 The default configuration is located in `config/default.json`.
-To customize this simply
-make a copy of the file and customize it.
+To customize this simply make a copy of the file and customize it.
 ```bash
 $ cd config
 $ cp default.json local.json